artifacthub/hub/docs/kcl_modules_repositories.md

 The *path/to/packages* provided can contain metadata for one or more packages.
 Each package version **must** be on a separate folder, and it's up to you to decide if you want to publish one or multiple versions of your package.

-The structure of a repository with multiple packages and versions could look something like this:
+The structure of a repository with multiple modules packages and versions could look something like this:

 ```sh
 $ tree path/to/packages